apache/predictionio/docs/manual/source/resources/faq.html.md

 Your system is all ready to go.
 ```

-- If you see the following error message, it usually means ElasticSearch is not running properly:
+- If you see the following error message, it usually means Elasticsearch is not running properly:

 ```
   ...